 There’s nothing more annoying to a customer than not being able to find their way around your website.
 A website should eliminate the problems in-person communication has, not compound them.
 Yet despite this being true, many small business websites are confusing and painstaking to sort through.

 Make your website easy to navigate by splitting up your content into different pages.
 Think of them as “rooms”.
 If your customer has to spend time scrolling down and searching for the content they need, they’re more likely to hop over to a competitor of yours.
+Every reliable LA web design company understands the importance of user experience, and the navigation flow is more often than not mapped before the development stage.

 Always remember to put your content information on a separate “contact us” page.
 We highly recommend putting this page in the top right-hand corner of your website — it’s easy to see.
 Making your contact us page easy to see is crucial to making you easy to contact.